 Measuring Alkalinity

 The U.S. Geological Survey (USGS) uses one common method for measuring alkalinity.
-It is to take a water sample and add acid to it, then check the pH of the water as acid is added.
-It takes an initial reading of the water, adds small amounts of acid, stirs it, and then takes its pH.
+It takes a water sample, adds acid, and then checks the pH as the acid is added.
+The method takes an initial reading of the water, adds small amounts of acid, stirs it, and then measures its pH.
 The same steps are repeated many times.

-Here in this picture, a USGS scientist performs an alkalinity titration to determine the alkalinity of a water sample.
-Note the pH meter in the background, reading 5.477 at the moment.
-The pH probe is the larger grey tube going into the beaker.
 The black device on the right side pushes a fixed amount of acid through the white tube that goes into the right side of the beaker of water.
-The black box on the bottom has a magnet that twirls, which then twirls a small magnet placed in the bottom of the beaker, which keeps the water sample stirred.
+The black box on the bottom has a twirling magnet, which then twirls a small magnet placed in the bottom of the beaker, keeping the water sample stirred.

 Factors Affecting Alkalinity